Let’s be honest. Cable TV doesn’t have the same appeal that it had 20 years ago now that you can stream the same channels at a cheaper price.

 Sometimes you might not get CBS from your HDTV antenna.
 Or, your cable streaming app doesn’t offer your local affiliate.

-With the commercial-free plan, you can also watch videos offline.
+The Premium commercial-free plan ($9.99/month), you can also watch videos offline.

 For Live TV, you will still have commercial breaks with either plan.
 Select shows have brief promotional breaks, too.

-If you sign up for an annual plan, you can save 15%.
-Although it’s a contract, it’s still cheaper than TV cancellation fees.
+If you sign up for an annual plan, you can save 16%.
+Although it’s a nonrefundable contract, you won’t pay TV cancellation fees if you decide to let this subscription expire.

 One underused Amazon Prime benefit is Prime Video.
 Although it doesn’t have live TV options (yet), you can watch on-demand content.
 And its movie and TV show catalog continues to grow.